petr-tik/clj-fib-to-dec/README.md

 (Source: [Daily programmer in Reddit](https://www.reddit.com/r/dailyprogrammer/comments/5196fi/20160905_challenge_282_easy_unusual_bases/))

-The Fibonacci Sequence has a similar property that any positive integer can be written in the form of Fibonacci numbers (with no repeats).
+There is a mathematical property that any positive integer can be written as a sum of Fibonacci numbers (with no repeats).
 For example:

 ``
 25 = 21 + 3 + 1